 This means each of the 30,000 veterinary clinics nationwide lose a pet client each day, but more importantly, they get to be Funeral Director every “other” day, and profit from the disposition of the body, often after profiting from the related pre-death medical expenses.
 Does this sound good to you?
 Maybe, if you were a veterinarian.

 Here’s the problem.
 Veterinarians never imagined they would be Funeral Directors when they entered Veterinary School.
-Today many veterinarians feel that assisting grieving pet owners with death related issues is uncomfortable and a poor use of their valuable office time.
+Today many veterinarians feel that assisting grieving pet owners with death-related issues is an uncomfortable and poor use of their valuable office time.
 In the end, the old 80/20 rule wins out, with 80% of clients being walked quickly to their car with a hug and the words “We’ll take care of everything”.
 Only about 20% of pet owners are properly informed of choices concerning cremation or other memorial options by their Animal Doctor.
-In other words the veterinarian likes to be a Doctor, but often fails in his or her duties as Mortician, Funeral Director or Friend.
+In other words, the veterinarian likes to be a Doctor, but often fails in his or her duties as Mortician, Funeral Director or Friend.